Showing posts with label dam. Show all posts

 a gallon of Sweet Strawberries

-Saturday we rode to Cullman to the Strawberry Festival and arrived around 9AM at the Warehouse District where the Farmers Market is located.
-There were already lots of people and more pouring in.
-We walked to the Farmers Market where we bought a gallon of Strawberries.
+On Saturday, we rode to Cullman for the Strawberry Festival and arrived at the Warehouse District, where the Farmers Market is located, around 9:00 A.M.
+There were already many people, and more were arriving.
+We walked to the Farmers Market, where we bought a gallon of Strawberries.

-We had been at the Farmers Market a few weeks before and they had sold out of Strawberries.
+We had been at the Farmers Market a few weeks before, and they had sold out of Strawberries.

-We bought a gallon of strawberries first thing and Hubby took the strawberries to the car.
+We bought a gallon of strawberries first, and Hubby took the strawberries to the car.

-There was a small train ride and several children's rides. (berry-go-round, Ferries wheel, etc)
+There was a miniature train ride and several children's rides (berry-go-round, Ferris wheel, etc.).

-We bought a cup of chocolate-covered strawberries in one of the shops in the Warehouse district.
+We bought a cup of chocolate-covered strawberries in one of the shops in the Warehouse District.
 (Sweets by T Chocolate Shop).

 Miss Piggy was walking around advertising Barbecue